beryllium-org/OS/README.md

 4) Eject & powercycle the board<br />
     When it's plugged back in, you can connect to it via serial.<br />
     (You can use putty to connect to the board on Windows, Tio or GNU/Screen on Linux or MacOS)<br />
-<b>IMPORTANT NOTE: To make the board appear again as a usb drive on the host, run the ljinux command </b><code>devmode</code>.
+<b>IMPORTANT NOTE: To make the board appear again as a usb drive on the host, run the Beryllium command </b><code>devmode</code>.
 More info regarding the devmode command, available in the manual.<br />

 ## Packages
-Some of ljinux's features are not bundled with this install.<br />
+Some of beryllium's features are not bundled with this install.<br />
 You will have to install them seperately through the jpkg package manager.<br />
 <br />
-You can find ljinux packages in the [jpkg github topic](https://github.com/topics/jpkg).<br />
+You can find beryllium packages in the [jpkg github topic](https://github.com/topics/jpkg).<br />
 <br />
 <b>Recommended packages:</b><br />
 <br />
-Farland, the ljinux display manager: https://github.com/bill88t/ljinux-farland <br />
-SSD1306 display support: https://github.com/bill88t/ljinux-ssd1306 <br />
 RubberDucky script support: https://github.com/bill88t/ljinux-ducky <br />
 Hashutils, md5 / sha commands: https://github.com/bill88t/ljinux-hashutils <br />